linesbydevon/dr0p1n_front/README.md

 ## CONCEPT

-DR0P1N is a web app that enables skateboarder in the Richmond metro area to find and share skate spots with fellow skaters.
+DR0P1N is a web app that enables skateboarders in the Richmond metro area to find and share skate spots with fellow skaters.

 ### FUNCTIONALITY